Finite quotients of abelian varieties with a Calabi-Yau resolution: Junior elements and pointwise stabilizers in codimension 6

 Take $s\in S\setminus\grp{g}$.
 As $g$ and $s$ commute, a simple computation shows that one of the products $gs$, $g^2s$, $gs^2$, $g^2s^2$ will not fall under these three similarity classes, contradiction.

-Hence, we can take $g=j\id_B$.
+Hence, we can refine the choice of our central element $g$ from here on by setting $g=j\id_B$.
 A fortunate consequence of that choice, of Lemma \ref{lem-blrat}, and of the fact that matrices in $S$ all have determinant $1$ is that $g$ has no cubic root in $S$, i.e., every element of order $9$ in $S$ has a class of order 9 in $S/\grp{g}$.
 Hence, $h$ and $k$ above have order 3.
 Moreover, recall that $hkh^{-1}k^{-1}\in\grp{g}=\grp{j\id_B}$.
-If $k$ is conjugated to $jk$ or $j^2k$, then $1,j,$ and $j^2$ each are eigenvalues of $k$, contradiction!
+If $k$ is conjugated to $jk$ or $j^2k$, then $1,j,$ and $j^2$ each are eigenvalues of $k$, which contradicts the subgroup condition on $F$ again.
 Hence, $hkh^{-1}=k$, i.e., $h$ and $k$ commute.
-They commute with $g$ as well, and thus we can find some non-trivial elements in $[h]$ and $[k]$ with a common eigenvector of eigenvalue 1.
-So $\grp{[h]}=\grp{[k]}$.}
+They commute with $g$ as well, and thus we can find some non-trivial elements $h'\in [h]$ and $k'\in [k]$ with a common eigenvector of eigenvalue 1.
+So $\grp{h'}=\grp{k'}$, which concludes this proof.}

 \demode{Proposition \ref{prop-fixor6intlocal}}{ We now run (see Appendix) a \texttt{GAP} search through all groups with such $2,3,$ and $7$-Sylow subgroups, which have at most an element of order 2, and no element of order $63$.
 Among the ninety-four of them, only $\Z_7$ and $\Z_7\times\Z_7$ can be generated by their elements of order $7$, whereas $\Z_3,\Z_3\times\Z_3,\SL_2(\F_3),Q_8\rtimes(\Z_7\rtimes\Z_3),$ and $\Z_3\times (Q_8\rtimes(\Z_7\rtimes\Z_3))$ can be generated by their elements of order $3$.
 However, it is easy to check that $Q_8\rtimes(\Z_7\rtimes\Z_3),$ and $\Z_3\times (Q_8\rtimes(\Z_7\rtimes\Z_3))$ have elements of order 28, which by Lemma \ref{lem-blrat} and \cite[Prop.2.4]{Wash} cannot occur in $\mathrm{Aut}_{\Q}({E_j}^6,0)$.